-- in the context of an acquisition, the acquiree's assets and liabilities are not required to be measured at fair value IAS 22.31/33 - extra provisions in the context of an acquisition may be created IAS 22.31 - impairments need not be taken account of unless permanent, and there is no detailed guidance on the determination of recoverable amount IAS 36.5/58 goodwill on consolidation may be written off against equity IAS 22.40 - contracts can be accounted for on a completed contract basis IAS 11.22 - dividends are recognized as a liability at the balance sheet date when proposed after the balance sheet date IAS 10.11 - an issuer's financial instrument is not classified on the basis of whether it is in substance a liability, and compound instruments are not split on this basis.
-IAS 32.18/23 extraordinary items can be defined more widely
+CII enterprises in certain areas.
+Order Damsh Tules: - in the context of an acquisition, the acquiree's assets and liabilities are not required to be measured at fair value IAS 22.31/33 - extra provisions in the context of an acquisition may be created IAS 22.31 - special purpose entities are only consolidated when there is ownership of at least one share SIC 12 - on disposal of a foreign entity, the cumulative exchange differences in equity are not recognized as income IAS 21.37 - impairments need not be taken account of unless permanent, and there is no detailed guidance on the determination of recoverable amount IAS 36.5/58 - goodwill on consolidation may be written off against equity IAS 22.40 on acquisition, the restatement of net assets to fair value can be limited to the difference between cost and book value, thereby avoiding the creation or increase of negative goodwill IAS 22.59 - trading, available-for-sale and derivative financial assets are not recognized at fair value IAS 39.69 - trading and derivative liabilities are not recognized at fair value IAS 39.93

+- hedge accounting is permitted more widely IAS 39.142 - contracts can be accounted for on a completed contract basis IAS 11.22 - dividends can be recognized as a liability at the balance sheet date when proposed after the balance sheet date IAS 10.11 - an issuer's financial instrument is not classified on the basis of whether it is in substance a liability, and compound instruments are not split on this basis.
+IAS 32.18/23 from consolidation IAS 27.13/14 inventories can be valued at replacement cost IAS 2.6 extraordinary items can be defined more widely IAS 8.6/12 own (treasury) shares can be recognized as assets.
+SIC 16 a standard on deferred tax, that is largely in line with IAS 12, has come into force.
+National requirements and published drafts coming into force for year ends after 2001 that would affect the above summary: